407-610-2417

 Over 38,000 opportunities to place a backlink like here on this Axios page

-How do you find all these text-only references to your brand?
-The easiest way is to use Content Explorer in Ahrefs:
+How do you find these text-only references to your brand?
+The easiest way is to use Ahrefs Content Explorer:

 • Type in your brand name or a key product

-• Add the “One article per domain” filter so you’re not analyzing duplicates
+• Add the “One page per domain” filter so you are not reviewing duplicates

 2. Guest Posting

-Guest posting means publishing articles on third-party sites with an active backlink to your own.
-Unlike unlinked mentions, this method works even for new websites.
-Of course, the higher your DR and authority in the niche, the easier it is to get a yes from site owners.
+Guest posting means publishing articles on third-party sites with a backlink to your site.
+Unlike unlinked mentions, this method can work even for newer websites, though higher domain authority usually makes it easier to secure placements on reputable sites.

-You can use Google operators by searching for terms like “your keyword” + “submit content,” “write for us,” or “guest post guidelines.”
-This helps you spot websites that openly accept guest contributions.
+Google search operators: Search for your keyword plus phrases like “write for us,” “submit content,” or “guest post guidelines.”
+It helps surface relevant websites that openly accept guest contributions.

 Another way is to perform competitive analysis